-Question 11: What are the pros and cons of a more simple approach, which distinguishes only among investment grade and non-investment grade corporate debt positions relative to the more granular three-indicator methodology?
-What are the pros and cons of offering the investment grade/ non-investment grade (under the OCC's proposed revisions to 12 CFR part 1) approach as an alternative for banks that do not use the three-indicator approach?
+Question nn: What are the pros and cons of a more simple approach, which distinguishes only among investment grade and non-investment grade corporate debt positions relative to the more granular three-indicator methodology?
+What are the pros and cons of offering the investment grade / non-investment grade (under the OCC's proposed revisions to 12 CFR part 1) approach as an alternative for banks that do not want to apply the three-indicator approach?